 Chances are, you’ve got more than one thing to plug in outdoors, so the better smart plugs have at least two outlets.
 More importantly, they let you control each outlet separately, making it much easier to control when things turn on and off.

 One of the features we look for in the best outdoor smart plugs is the ability to schedule them to turn on at sunset and off at sunrise.
 If the lights you want to control are up all year-round, you don’t want to have to keep fiddling with the app as the days get longer and shorter.
 The very best apps in this regard also have an offset, so you can have your lights turn on at a set time before sunset — when it’s getting dark.

 This should be a given, but any outdoor smart plug should be able to withstand some rain and snow.
 Most have what's called an IP (Ingress Protection) rating of 64 or higher; this means they can handle sprays of water, but shouldn't be submerged.
 Regardless, you should always try and mount an outdoor smart plug so that its outlets are facing down, and cover up the plugs that aren't being used.

 How we test the best outdoor smart plugs

 In order to determine which are the best outdoor smart plugs, we install them outside our home, and evaluate a few key factors:

-	- How well does it fit in our outdoor outlets?
+How well does it fit into an outdoor outlet?